-Non-muscle invasive bladder cancer is sometimes referred to as “superficial bladder cancer” because the cancer cells are contained in the bladder lining and have not invaded the muscle or the deeper layers of the bladder.
+Non-muscle invasive bladder cancer is sometimes referred to as “superficial bladder cancer” or simply “non-invasive bladder cancer” because the cancer cells are contained in the bladder lining and have not invaded the muscle or the deeper layers of the bladder.
 Superficial does NOT mean this should not be taken seriously.

-Non-invasive bladder cancer has a very high survival rate.
+Non-muscle invasive bladder cancer has a very high survival rate.
 According to the American Society of Clinical Oncology the five year survival rate for non-invasive bladder cancer is about 93%.
-It is the most commonly diagnosed, with over 70% of bladder cancers diagnosed at this stage.
+It is the most commonly diagnosed type of bladder cancer, with over 70% of bladder cancers diagnosed at this stage.
 Since bladder cancer tends to recur, patients diagnosed with non-invasive bladder cancer need to be scrupulous about maintaining their prescribed checkups.

 The treatments for non-muscle invasive bladder cancer are different from more advanced disease.
 Non-muscle invasive bladder cancer is often treated by removal of the tumor.
 In addition, intravascular therapy (application of an anti-cancer agent directly into the bladder) is sometimes recommended.
 The most often used intravascular therapy is BCG (bacillus Calmette-Guerin).
 BCG is a modified tuberculosis bacterium that was developed many years ago as a vaccine against TB for children.
 It is administered in solution directly into the bladder using a catheter where it is thought to stimulate the immune system to reject the cancer cells.